 This is one of the easiest and most effective maintenance tasks you can do yourself.
 A dirty air filter is a common culprit behind repeated AC failures because it blocks airflow.
 When air can’t move freely, your system has to work much harder to cool your home.
 This extra strain can cause the unit to overheat, wear out parts prematurely, and even lead to a total breakdown.
 Check your filter every month and change it at least every three months, or more often if you have pets or allergies.
 Following these simple air conditioner maintenance tips can make a huge difference in your system’s health and longevity.

-Clean Coils and Drain Lines
+Keep Coils and Drain Lines Clean

 Your AC has two sets of coils, the evaporator and condenser coils, that work together to absorb heat from inside your home and release it outside.
 Over time, these coils get covered in a layer of dirt and grime, which acts like an insulator and makes it much harder for them to do their job.
 Dirty coils can significantly reduce efficiency and put major stress on your system.
 Similarly, a clogged condensate drain line can cause water to back up, leading to water damage and shutting down your AC.
 A professional cleaning is the best way to keep these critical components clear and functioning properly.

-Check Insulation and Electrical Systems
+Inspect Insulation and Electrical Connections

 Faulty electrical connections and worn-out insulation are hidden dangers that often lead to unexpected AC failures.
 During a professional tune-up, a technician will inspect all the electrical components, tightening connections and identifying any wires that have become frayed or damaged.
 They’ll also check the insulation on your refrigerant lines, which is essential for maintaining cooling efficiency.
 These checks are not just about performance; they’re about safety.
 Addressing potential electrical issues prevents sudden breakdowns and reduces the risk of more serious hazards, ensuring your system operates safely and reliably.